fenske/welcome-guide/README.md

 # CoreSkills Wiki

-This repo is used to host the CoreSkills wiki.
+This repo is used to host the CoreSkills docs.
 Jump [here](https://github.com/coreskills/wiki/wiki) for a quick start.